MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/node-create-mongodb-objects.md

     }
     ```

-As we should have noticed, this code is the same code we would run to create a database, collection and item on a MongoDB database.
+As you should have noticed, this code is the same code you would run to create a database, collection and item on a MongoDB database.
 So programming for Azure Cosmos DB API for MongoDB should be transparent to you if you're already familiar with creating apps that connect to MongoDB.